cnapolit/ScreenSaver/README.md

 ### 2.0.0
 #### New Features
 * Requires Playnite 10.x
-* Added Groups to Sounds
+* Added Groups to ScreenSaver
   - Display particular groups of games
   - Sort by particular fields
   - Static Vs. Dynamic: Specify a list of games or filter via the main view